Randgalt/record-builder/README.md

 }
 ```

+`@RecordBuilder.Include` also supports a `packages` attribute that includes all records
+in the listed packages.

 The target package for generation is the same as the package that contains the "Include"
 annotation.
 Use `packagePattern` to change this (see Javadoc for details).